Note: Updates to this data product are discontinued.

-Using data from six national food intake surveys conducted between 1994 and 2008, ERS researchers disaggregate 63 LAFA commodities by selected demographic characteristics.
-The main findings for four product groups are chosen for their relevance to the Government’s current priority recommendations for improving Americans’ diet and health and for the significant consumption trends they reveal.
+The main findings for four product groups by demographic characteristics are highlighted due to their relevance to the Government’s current priority recommendations for improving Americans’ diet and health and for the significant consumption trends they reveal.

 Annual, per capita fruit consumption fell in 2005-08, mainly because of the declining consumption of oranges.
 From 1994 to 2008, children and adults began consuming less orange juice than in previous years.
 Between 1994-98 and 2007-08, children’s orange juice consumption dropped from 42.4 to 31.9 pounds, fresh weight equivalent, per person per year.
 Over the same period, adults’ orange juice consumption dropped from 36.6 to 30.5 pounds.